-The 5881 and the 6L6GC are both great tubes, and because they come from the same family, one isn’t necessarily better than the other.
+The 5881 and the 6L6GC are both great tubes.
+But because they come from the same family, one isn’t necessarily better than the other.
 To my ears, I couldn’t hear a sound difference that was worth considering one over the other.
 This is going to be the most important factor of why a person would want to use either one of these tubes.

-My advice to someone looking at these two tubes would be to choose the one that the amplifier manufacturer has recommended.
+My advice to someone looking for tubes.
+Choose the one that the amplifier manufacturer has recommended.
 This way, you know that your amp is using the right tube and won’t be damaged by the wrong choice.

 If your amp uses 5881 tubes, it’s safe to use the 6L6GC, and you might want to try these if you seek more clean headroom.
-6L6GC valves are the most recent in this line and are made to handle more voltage and power when compared to any of the others, including the 5881.
+6L6GC valves are the most recent in this line.
+They are made to handle more voltage and power when compared to any of the others, including the 5881.

 Both of these tubes are durable and can be used in a wide range of amplifiers.
 The main difference between these two tubes is the voltage they can handle.
-And so when selecting either one, just make sure to choose the right one for your amplifier based on the maximum ratings.
+Just make sure to choose the right one for your amplifier based on all maximum ratings.

 Is the 5881 a weaker power tube?